Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 Stop writing your columns.

-Stop writing your book years.
+Stop writing your book.

-Which made fun of the moment of Charlie Dean's guest and suggested that my husband had a bumper sticker on the back of his car.
+Mate, which made fun of the moment of Charlie Dean's death and suggested that my husband had a bumper sticker on the back of his car that said, ask me about my dead son.

-This is not legitimate political dialogue.
+This now is not legitimate.

 It drives people away from the process.

-I've got two pages here of examples, web links, quotes, the Edwards is doing this.
+I've got two pages here of examples, web links, quotes.

 Your husband doesn't have the guts to go on Fox.